 Then comes the typical language abuse: actant-rhyzome ontology?? actant is their word for actor which also means something else. rhizome is a technical term from biology. ontology is from philosophy.

 Do not miss the good part about the ant (apparently choosing this term because it fits with the abbreviation?) that is both blind and myopic.
+[A friend suggested a more charitable interpretation, namely that the ant has one blind eye and one myopic one.
+I guess that is possible!]

 In what follows I am not interested in refutation—proving that the other social theories are wrong—but in proposition.
 How far can one go by suspending the common sense hypothesis that the existence of a social realm offers a legitimate frame of reference for the social sciences?
 11 If physicists at the beginning of the previous century were able to do away with the common sense solution of an absolutely rigid and indefinitely plastic ether, can sociologists discover new traveling possibilities by abandoning the notion of a social substance as a ‘superfluous hypothesis’?
 This position is so marginal, its chance of success so slim, that I see no reason to be fair and thorough with the perfectly reasonable alternatives that could, at any point, smash it into pieces.
 So, I will be opinionated and often partial in order to demonstrate clearly the contrast between the two viewpoints.
 In exchange for this breach of fairness, I will try to be as coherent as possible in drawing the most extreme conclusions from the position I have chosen to experiment with.
 My test will be to see how many new questions can be brought to light by sticking firmly, even blindly, to all the obligations that this new departure point is forcing us to obey.
 The final test will be to check, at the end of this book, if the sociology of associations has been able to take up the relay of the sociology of the social by following different types of new and more active connections, and if it has been able to inherit all that was legitimate in the ambition of a science of the social.
 As usual, the result of whether this has been successful or not will be up to the reader.